 Me: ”It’s a pretty simple question I have about the deposit that I’m sure other reps could answer, but since we shoot in two days, the answer could affect whether we have to shut down or not.
 What would you do if you were me?”

 SAG Receptionist: “Leave a message.”

 Don’t get me wrong.
 They will call you and they will talk to you when they are available, but they won’t return your calls.
 Clear and concise emails are your best option.
 You might have to wait a few days for them to respond, but most of the time, if your email is specific enough, they will respond.

 6. SAG assumes you will not use a payroll company

 Some of the confusion with the paperwork is a result of SAG assuming you will not use a payroll company.
 Without the help of a payroll company, it will be nearly impossible to navigate an already challenging path.

-A payroll company will pay SAG their fringe benefits directly, take out all necessary taxes, cut your checks, and provide you, your crew, and your cast with worker’s compensation coverage.
+A payroll company that offers a payroll management system will pay SAG their fringe benefits directly, take out all necessary taxes, cut your checks, and provide you, your crew, and your cast with worker’s compensation coverage.
 They typically charge between .5 percent and 1 percent of your total payroll.
 They will also send some of your most tedious paperwork (e.g. how much each talent grossed and the benefits paid) to SAG directly.

 However, the biggest advantage to using a payroll company is that they will be able to answer most of your questions regarding overtime, 6th day, fitting days, etc. much quicker than SAG.
 You’ll save money in ways you didn’t even think were possible.
 We were not aware that under the Low Budget Agreement you could pay a daily employee a prorated weekly salary rate after their first week of employment.
 This created a nice and very unexpected savings.
 Needless to say, they provide an invaluable service.
 CAPS, Cast & Crew, Media Services and Entertainment Partners are a few of the payroll companies that specialize in entertainment.